ennas-de/lineage/01_CLASSICAL_ARTIFICIAL_INTELLIGENCE/2_Genesis_of_AI/2_Rational_Agent_VS_Human-Like_Agent.md

 - Keyword: `expected` — rationality is about making the best choice given uncertainty and limited information.

-- This already admits:
+- This perspective naturally leads to probabilistic reasoning to handle:
   - Uncertainty
   - Partial Observability
   - Imperfect information

-* Which is why Probability enters later!
+- Which is why Probability enters later!

 ## Why Rationality Won (quietly)